-Whether you’re a small gym or a large chain of gyms, marketing your fitness club is one of the most important parts of running your business.
+Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 In some situations, word-of-mouth marketing can make up most of your member acquisition.
-However, in more competetive markets, word-of-mouth sometimes isn't enough.
+However, in more competitive markets, word-of-mouth sometimes isn't enough.

 Fitness clubs are local businesses, meaning that they have to compete in a very competitive local market for clients.

-So how do fitness clubs compete in such crowded markets?
+So how do fitness businesses' compete in such crowded markets?

-Here we’ll go over 11 fitness marketing strategies and on how to promote your fitness club effectively to drive new customer acquisition.
+Here we’ll go over 11 fitness marketing strategies and on how to promote your fitness facilities effectively to drive new customer acquisition.

 This is where your website can help.
 In order to attract clients online, you’ll need a website that is: